ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 >Connect your LNtxBot account

-LNtxBot is using LNDhub interface for accounts.
+<p>LNtxBot is using LNDhub interface for accounts.</p>
-Keep in mind that lndhub interfaces will not provide any on-chain bitcoin address, only Lightning use.
+<p>Keep in mind that lndhub interfaces will not provide any on-chain bitcoin address, only Lightning use.</p>

 1. In your Telegram chat with @lntxbot, type /bluewallet to get your lndhub QR code.
 2. Open Zeus app and go to **Settings -> Connect a node -> +**.